 Reaction & Thoughts:

 Although the films take place in different centuries, Play Misty for Me is thematically similar to Clint Eastwood’s previous movie, the Gothic western The Beguiled.
 One wonders what was going through Eastwood’s mind as both movies attempt to dissect the actor’s popular tough-guy image.

 Play Misty for Me marked Eastwood’s directorial debut, and a lot can be inferred from the fact that he chose this introspective thriller as his first try behind the camera.
 Play Misty for Me is moody, reflective and thoughtful — Eastwood seems to be saying, “There is a different side to me that I want you to see.”

-Today, it’s impossible to look at the movie and not think about Adrian Lyne’s 1987 smash hit Fatal Attraction.
+It’s impossible to look at the movie today and not think about Adrian Lyne’s 1987 smash hit Fatal Attraction.
 Like Lyne’s thriller, Play Misty for Me explores pathological and ultimately deadly romantic infatuation.
 But I much prefer Eastwood’s movie: while Fatal Attraction is cliched, Play Misty for Me is honest and perceptive — Eastwood uses the mechanics of the thriller genre to explore gender roles in modern society.

 Play Misty for Me perversely demolishes its anti-hero, whose male-ego is off the charts.
 Eastwood’s character is a callous womanizer who only cares about himself.
 But Eastwood embraces his character’s unlikability and there isn’t a single moment where he tries to manipulate you into liking him.